Virtual Full-stack Scanning of Brain MRI via Imputing Any Quantised Code: Introduction

+These challenges motivate us to develop \textbf{CodeBrain}, a unified framework for modality imputation to enable virtual full-stack scanning of brain MRI.
+The key idea is to reformulate the complex ``\textit{any-to-any}'' imputation problem into a simpler region-level code prediction task.
+Instead of synthesising each missing modality independently, CodeBrain predicts a compact representation of the entire modality set that encapsulates structural and intensity relationships across modalities.
+To further enhance spatial adaptivity, these cross-modality relationships are represented as scalar-quantised codes at the region level.
+This design preserves fine-grained variations and enables localised imputation that global conditioning approaches fail to achieve.

+Specifically, CodeBrain adopts a two-stage pipeline.
+In the first stage, a reconstruction model learns to disentangle a complete brain MRI modality set into two components: (1) shared, modality-agnostic features capturing the anatomical structure; (2) region-level scalar-quantised codes, named as full-stack codes, that compactly represent modality-specific information.
+The complete MRI set can be reconstructed by decoding the full-stack codes together with shared features.
+In the second stage, a projection encoder is trained to predict these full-stack codes from incomplete modalities, guided by a grading-based objective, so that imputation can be performed using the predicted full-stack codes.

-Our major contributions can be summarized as follows. \begin{itemize} \item We introduce a novel paradigm for unified brain MRI imputation based on modality- and instance-specific low-dimensional quantized codes.
-This approach effectively captures instance-level characteristics and transforms the complex unified modality transformation task into a more manageable full-modality code prediction task.
+Our main contributions are summarised as follows: \begin{itemize} \item We introduce a novel paradigm for virtual full-stack scanning of brain MRI that reformulates the challenging \textit{Any-to-Any} imputation task into a unified full-stack code prediction problem, enabling direct modelling of cross-modality relationships and subject-level characteristics.

 \item We design CodeBrain as a two-stage training framework.
-The first stage extracts modality-agnostic features and learns modality- and instance-specific quantized codes through a reconstruction process.
-The second stage predicts full-modality codes using a customized grading loss.
+The first stage extracts modality-agnostic features and learns specific quantized codes through a reconstruction process.
+The second stage predicts these full-stack codes by using a customized grading loss.

-\item Extensive experiments on two datasets demonstrate that CodeBrain outperforms four state-of-the-art (SOTA) methods, achieving superior imputation quality and setting a new benchmark for unified brain MRI imputation.
-Meanwhile, the CodeBrain-imputed modalities can further facilitate brain tumor segmentation on BraTS 2023. \end{itemize}
+\item Extensive experiments demonstrate that CodeBrain outperforms five state-of-the-art methods, achieving superior imputation quality and setting a new benchmark for brain MRI modality imputation.
+In addition, we demonstrate that modalities imputed by CodeBrain improve the downstream clinical task for brain tumour segmentation. \end{itemize}